owncloud-archive/documentation/admin_manual/configuration_files/files_locking_transactional.rst

    visit your Apps page to verify that it is disabled; the File Locking app and Transactional File Locking cannot both operate at the same time.

+What Transactional File locking is not for: it is not for preventing collisions in collaborative document editing (see :doc:`collaborative_documents_configuration` to learn about collaboration with the Documents app), nor will it prevent multiple users from editing the same document, or give notice that other users are working on the same document.
+Multiple users can open and edit a file at the same time and Transactional File locking does not prevent this.
+Rather, it prevents simultaneous file saving.

 When you see the warning on your ownCloud admin page "Transactional file locking is using the database as locking backend, for best performance it's advised to configure a memcache for locking", you are not required to use a memcache.
 File